-My suspicions about the day of riding along Sourland Semi-Classic parcours began at four in the morning.
-It was the sound I suspect many other riders heard: the patter of wind-blown raindrops, precipitation slapping the windows.
+(2018) My suspicions about the day of riding along Sourland Semi-Classic parcours began at four in the morning.
+It was the sound I suspected many other riders heard: the patter of wind-blown raindrops, precipitation slapping the windows.
 For a brief moment before drifting back into my warm slumber I updated my day’s riding attire.
 How nice it was to pull the blanket up and sink back into the mattress.
 The clock was ticking on those tactile moments, even if I continued to hit the snooze function on my phone.

 Breakfast was a steely inner conversation.
 I tried not to focus on the puddle in the backyard that had been populated by ducks at one time or another.
 This was the fourth day in a row for rain.
 Someone tell Belgium we have their weather and they ours.
 If I didn’t show up I would be mocked for such a decision.
 I’m sure it will let up by the start I thought.

 I – along with some seventy other hardy riders – concluded that a perfect weather ride in the spring is hardly worth its effort in anticipation.
 I loaded up the car and headed to Sourland Cycles in Hopewell, NJ, to sign in for the first Spring Classic of the season.
 Temperature 39 degrees and rain, though it looked like it would let up around start time.